Oskar Cohn: Early life and education

 Cohn was born in Guttentag, Silesia, Kingdom of Prussia (Dobrodzień, Poland), the eleventh child of Bernhard Cohn (1827–1903) and Charlotte née Dresdner (1831–1908).
 His family were religious but largely assimilated German Jews, his grandfather was an honorary citizen of Guttentag.
-He attended school in Brieg (Brzeg) and started to study medicine at the University of Berlin.
-After two semesters he switched his studies to law and continued at the University of Greifswald, in Munich, and again in Berlin.
-As a student he came in contact with Otto Landsberg and Wilhelm Liebknecht.
+He attended school in Brieg (Brzeg) and started to study medicine at the Friedrich Wilhelm University of Berlin.
+After two semesters he switched his studies to law and continued at the University of Greifswald, at the Ludwig-Maximilians-Universität München, and again at the Friedrich Wilhelm University of Berlin.
+As a student, he came in contact with Otto Landsberg and Wilhelm Liebknecht.

 Career

-In 1892 Cohn obtained his doctorate and served in the Prussian Army in 1892/93.
-In 1897 he started to practise as a lawyer in Berlin and joined the law-office of Karl and Theodor Liebknecht in 1899; as a lawyer working in Berlin, Cohn also co-operated with Wolfgang Heine.
-In 1909 he became a member of Berlin's city council for the Tiergarten district for the Social Democratic Party of Germany (SPD).
+In 1892, Cohn obtained his doctorate and served in the Prussian Army in 1892/93.
+In 1897, he started to practise as a lawyer in Berlin and joined the law-office of Karl and Theodor Liebknecht in 1899; as a lawyer working in Berlin, Cohn also co-operated with Wolfgang Heine.
+In 1909, he became a member of Berlin's city council for the Tiergarten district for the Social Democratic Party of Germany (SPD).
 In 1912 Cohn was elected a member of the German Reichstag representing Nordhausen.

 In World War I Cohn served as a guard in prisoner of war camps in Alsace, Guben, Lithuania, and Courland from April 1915 to June 1917; during this time he had his first significant contact with Eastern European Jewry.

 Cohn was regularly exempted from military service to take part in Reichstag sessions.
 When news about the Tel Aviv and Jaffa deportation reached Berlin, Cohn brought up the issue in the Reichstag on 7 May 1917.
 On 14 May he applied a parliamentary interpellation to intervene in the policy of Djemal Pasha in Palestine.
 The deportations were finally stopped by Erich von Falkenhayn.

 Cohn joined the Independent Social Democratic Party of Germany (USPD) in 1917 and was a member of the USPD delegation at the Stockholm Peace Conference of June 1917.
 Along with Hugo Haase, Karl Kautsky, and Luise Zietz, he met Angelica Balabanoff and the Russian delegation on 3 July 1917.
 Here in Stockholm he also came in contact with Ber Borochov and the Poale Zion movement.